Octavia E. Butler: Adaptations

 Dawn is currently being adapted for television by producers Ava DuVernay and Charles D. King's Macro Ventures, alongside writer Victoria Mahoney.
 There is no projected release date for the adaptation yet.
 A television series based on Wild Seed is also in the works for Amazon Prime Video with a screenplay co-written by Nnedi Okorafor and Wanuri Kahiu.

-FX ordered an eight-episode miniseries Kindred based on the book of the same name.
+In 2021, FX ordered an eight-episode miniseries, Kindred, based on Butler's book of the same name.
 The show was developed by Branden Jacobs-Jenkins and premiered on December 13, 2022.